Just as your mom might have told you, beauty is only skin deep.

 “This beauty comes at a steep price,” she wrote in the May edition of Maine Home Garden News, a monthly newsletter published by the University of Maine Cooperative Extension.

 She’s not kidding.
-The three plants were singled out by the Maine Natural Areas Program as priority species this year, with the hope that more awareness of them by Mainers will lead to early detection and eradication.
+The three plants were singled out by the Maine Natural Areas Program as priority species in 2018, with the hope that more awareness of them by Mainers will lead to early detection and eradication.

 “They’re new enough that a lot of gardeners may not have seen them yet,” Jackson said.
 “All home gardeners and homeowners and people who care for landscapes are really the first line of defense when it comes to invasive species.
 Keeping an eye out will be a great public service that home gardeners can do.”